jpverkamp/blog/content/programming/2026/genuary/13-self-portrait/index.md

 * `edges` will draw the boxes of the tree
 * `minimumBlock` is the size at which it won't split any more
 * `resetAfter` will generate new colors even this many frames
+* `evenSplit` will split each box into exactly 4; if this is off, each axis will randomly be 25-75%
+* `weightErrorBySize` will split small boxes earlier; with this off, larger boxes have more error because they are larger

 If you don't want to look at me any more, turning off `selfPortraitMode` will load an image from [picsum.dev](https://picsum.dev/).